 The Company and its predecessors have been operating since 1972.
 The Company is one of Canada's leading seniors' living providers serving the continuum of independent living ("IL"), independent supportive living ("ISL"), assisted living ("AL"), memory care ("MC") and long-term care ("LTC" or "Long-term Care") through the ownership and operation of seniors' living residences in the Provinces of British Columbia and Ontario.
-As at December 31, 2018, the Company owns and operates a total of 70 seniors' living residences: 27 retirement residences ("RRs" or "Retirement Residences"); 35 LTC residences; and eight seniors' living residences providing both private-pay IL/ AL and funded LTC (including the Company's partial ownership in two residences in British Columbia) previously referred to as the "Baltic Properties".
-The Company provides management services to an additional 17 seniors' living residences in the Provinces of British Columbia and Ontario.
-In Q1 2018, the Baltic Properties segment was merged with the LTC segment as these businesses are similar and share a common operating platform.
-See "General Development of the Business".
+As at December 31, 2019, the Company owns and operates a total of 70 seniors' living residences: 27 retirement residences ("RRs" or "Retirement Residences"); 35 LTC residences; and eight seniors' living residences providing both private-pay IL/ AL and funded LTC (including the Company's partial ownership in two residences in British Columbia) previously referred to as the "Baltic Properties".
+The Company provides management services to an additional 13 seniors' living residences in the Provinces of British Columbia and Ontario.